cspace-deployment/illumination/README.md

 To install the rickety PAHMA customizations:

-First, you'll need to be inside the Berkeley firewall or have access via the VPN (the Solr server for the PAHMA Public Portal is not available to the outside world.
-So, start that up if needed.
+_NB: you'll need to be inside the Berkeley firewall or have access via the VPN (the Solr server for the PAHMA Public Portal is not available to the outside world.
+So, start your VPN client up if needed._

 ```
 cd <where_you_want_to_install_blacklight>
 ```

-Get the two repos you’ll need...
+1. Get the two repos you’ll need...

 ```
 git clone https://github.com/jblowe/illumination.git
 git clone https://github.com/cspace-deployment/django_example_config.git
 ```

-Now run the script to install BL and customize for PAHMA
+2. Run the script to install BL and customize for PAHMA

 NB:

-1. you’ll be asked in the middle of this to resolve a conflict:
+a. you’ll be asked in the middle of this to resolve a conflict:

 ```
    conflict  app/controllers/search_history_controller.rb
 Overwrite /Users/jblowe/search_pahma/app/controllers/search_history_controller.rb? (enter "h" for help) [Ynaqdh]
 ```

-(I’m not sure it matters what you answer at the moment...
+(I’m not sure it matters what you answer at the moment...)

-2. You’ll be asked about installing a local search form.
+b.
+You’ll be asked about installing a local search form.
 Say y.

 ```
 Install local search form with advanced link? (y/N) y